 You might be wondering, “What on earth is Candida?”
 Candida is a fungus, a form of yeast that lives in your mouth and intestines in small amounts.
 Its job is to aid with digestion and nutrient absorption.

 However, when it is overproduced it breaks down the wall of the intestine and penetrates the bloodstream.
 This releases toxic byproducts into your body and causes leaky gut.
 It can also lead to many different health problems ranging from digestive issues to depression.

 What causes Candida overgrowth?

 The healthy or ‘good’ bacteria in your gut typically keep your Candida levels in check.
-However, the Candida population can get out of hand if a round of antibiotics kills too many of the friendly bacteria, you have a diet high in refined carbohydrates and sugar (which feed the Candida), high alcohol intake, are taking oral contraceptives, or any number of other factors including a high-stress lifestyle.
-Even a diet rich in beneficial fermented foods like Kombucha, sauerkraut, and pickles, can feed Candida and cause Candida overgrowth.
+However, the Candida population can get out of hand if a round of antibiotics kills too many of the friendly bacteria or you have a diet high in refined carbohydrates and sugar (which feed the Candida.)

 How does Candida overgrowth spread?

 Candida has the unique ability to change shape in order to protect itself from harsh environments.
 It responds to a shift in temperature or acidity levels by transforming from a rounded yeast cell into an elongated hyphal cell.
 These elongated cells have the ability to permeate the gut lining, causing leaky gut.

 Once in the bloodstream, Candida can invade other tissues.
 This means that Candida overgrowth can quickly transition from a gut problem to a full-body problem.
 Candida can colonize the skin, mouth, ears, thyroid, reproductive organs, or elsewhere.
 For this reason, symptoms of Candida overgrowth can be experienced in many different forms nearly anywhere in the body.